taivlam/cps218/assignment-ch-1.md

     * Also this comes from familiarity with Linux.

 ## Question 14
 > Which common desktop environments are available in most Linux distributions?
-(Choose all that apply.)<br>
+(Choose all that apply.)
+>
 > a.
 GNOME<br>
 > b.
 CDE<br>
 > c.
 KDE<br>